RueRC/nyu_cv_final/README.md

-# NYU Computer Vision – Final Project - Team Reconstructors
+# NYU Computer Vision – Final Project

+Hi, we are **Team Reconstructors**.
 This repository contains the final project for the **NYU Computer Vision** course.

 The project explores benchmarking and analysis of multiple state-of-the-art visual geometry and reconstruction baselines, as well as a pedestrian behavior generation pipeline for simulation and data synthesis.